Chriscamaro loves playing sports, modifying cars, and playing video games.

 There are 2 main categories of nitrous kits.
 There are DRY nitrous kits and there are WET nitrous kits.
 The dry kind are so named because you're only injecting nitrous oxide into the engine.
 You have to rely on some other means to supply the extra gasoline to go with it.
 The wet kits all have provisions to inject EXTRA gasoline along with the nitrous oxide so that the car's computer can worry about the atmospheric air alone, leaving you to figure out how much extra gas is needed to go along with the nitrous and squirting that along with it.
 The fact that you're squirting gas into the intake tract will wet the intake runners with gas and sometimes all those gas fumes in the intake can lead to an intake backfire, resulting in a dangerous explosion erupting from your air filter or manifold.
 Sounds cool but the main idea is that "wet" goes with extra gas wetting the intake runners.

 Deciding on a dry or wet kit comes down to a couple of questions.
 How much power do you want to add and how complicated do you want your system to be?
-Nitrous is designated by how many additional horsepower it adds when you're spraying it.
+Nitrous is designated by how much additional horsepower it adds when you're spraying it.
 Therefore a "100 shot" kit will add 100 horsepower.
 If you want to add a lot of power, you are pretty much limited to a wet kit because it becomes exceedingly difficult to figure out how to trick the car computer into supplying that much extra gas when you're spraying.
-You could configure it to supply the extra gas every time you are at wide open throttle but that will cause drive-ability problems, knock and reduced engine life in the long run.
-There are some tricks and hacks to make the computer compensate for nitrous only when you're spraying it but generally speaking they aren't worth the hassle when you start dealing with serious horsepower so dry kits are almost always pushed as entry level kits.
+You could configure it to supply the extra gas every time you are at wide-open throttle but that will cause driveability problems, knock, and reduced engine life in the long run.
+There are some tricks and hacks to make the computer compensate for nitrous only when you're spraying it but generally speaking, they aren't worth the hassle when you start dealing with serious horsepower so dry kits are almost always pushed as entry-level kits.
 They are however very simple to install so if you're adding a small shot only, I'd recommend them.
 They're no worse in quality and are a pleasure to install and maintain.
 All you have to do is connect your nitrous to your intake tubing after the MAF sensor and you're good to go!
 Wet kits have a lot more plumbing and require that you either tap into your car's fuel rail to draw extra gas or create an auxiliary fuel tank/pump system to draw fuel from.
 So the rule of thumb is, if you want a lot of power, go wet.
 If you want a little power, go dry.

 All kits have the same basic components.
-You'll have 1 or more "bottles", which are nothing more than compressed air tanks to hold the nitrous.
+You'll have one or more "bottles", which are nothing more than compressed air tanks to hold the nitrous.
 You will have to get these refilled regularly at a performance shop that supplies nitrous.
 Since nitrous is stored in liquid form, these bottles you buy are rated by how many pounds of liquid they hold.
 You can get anything from 12 oz. all the way up to 20 lb bottles.
 Inside the bottle is a siphon, which is like a straw that sucks the liquid from the bottom of the bottle first so you'll want to position your bottle in the car so that gravity draws the liquid towards the siphon rather than letting the siphon suck gas.
 After the bottle comes the solenoid.
-The solenoid is a high pressure valve powered by an electromagnet.
+The solenoid is a high-pressure valve powered by an electromagnet.
 You apply car voltage to it and it will open.
 Therefore it runs on a safety switch and push button.
 When you hit your nitrous button you're actually opening the solenoid valve by closing an electrical circuit and supplying power to it.
-After the solenoid you will have a bunch of plumbing in the form of hoses and fittings.
+After the solenoid, you will have a bunch of plumbing in the form of hoses and fittings.
 These carry the nitrous oxide and gas in liquid form all the way to where they are sprayed.
-Somewhere down the line you will also have what are called "jets".
+Somewhere down the line, you will also have what are called "jets".
 Jets are very very important because they are the only means you have of controlling the dosage or flow of these liquids.
 If you've got a dry kit, the jets are sized to allow a certain "shot" that will give you a certain horsepower gain.
-Without the right size of jet you'll get a weak shot or you'll blow something up.
-In wet kits the jets are even more important because you need to jet the nitrous according to how much power you want and then you need to look up the corresponding fuel jet so that you supply enough fuel to go with it.
+Without the right size of jet, you'll get a weak shot or you'll blow something up.
+In wet kits, the jets are even more important because you need to jet the nitrous according to how much power you want and then you need to look up the corresponding fuel jet so that you supply enough fuel to go with it.
 If you get the fuel jet wrong and the mixture is lean, again, you will blow something up.
 Some wet kits have "fogger systems" which are plates or multiple sprayers that distribute the fluids from deeper inside the engine, like inside the manifold or ports.
 The logic here is to shorten the fluid's path to the combustion chamber so that the heat scavenging effect of the liquid nitrous isn't lost through the very hot metal walls of the intake passages.
-Wet kits will also have extra plumbing, a fuel solenoid, Y connections and possibly an auxiliary fuel tank and pump.
+Wet kits will also have extra plumbing, a fuel solenoid, Y connections, and possibly an auxiliary fuel tank and pump.